How do you build the GTM playbook for a convenience-store (C-store) operator in 2027?

 5.3 25-100 Store Phase

-VP Operations + VP Foodservice + VP Real Estate Development + CFO.
-Real estate role drives 3-7 new builds per year + 4-8 acquisitions.
-CFO manages relationships with wholesale distributors, fuel suppliers (BP, Shell, Marathon, Phillips 66, Sunoco, Exxon), PE/credit facility.
+VP Operations, VP Foodservice, VP Real Estate Development, and a CFO.
+The real estate role drives 3-7 new builds and 4-8 acquisitions per year.
+The CFO manages relationships with wholesale distributors, fuel suppliers (BP, Shell, Marathon, Phillips 66, Sunoco, ExxonMobil), and PE/credit facilities.

 5.4 100+ Store Phase

-CEO from outside the operating team typically.
-Centralized supply chain, IT, finance, foodservice, real estate.
-PE/strategic exit conversations begin in earnest at 75-150 stores.
+An outside CEO typically joins, over centralized supply chain, IT, finance, foodservice, and real estate functions.
+PE or strategic exit conversations begin in earnest around 75-150 stores.

 6. The Launch Playbook For A New C-Store Operator